Australia Davis Cup team: Australasia: 1905–1922

 While Australia and New Zealand have been two separate countries, the two countries did compete together under the alias Australasia in a number of sports, including Davis Cup in the first couple of decades of the 20th century.

 Australian players began playing Davis Cup tennis in 1905 as a part of the Australasia Davis Cup team, which allowed players from New Zealand to compete on the same team.
 Despite players from New Zealand being eligible to represent Australasia, Anthony Wilding was the only New Zealander to play for the team while it existed.

 During this period, the team won the Davis Cup on six occasions in 1907, 1908, 1909, 1911, 1914 and 1919.

-In 1920, Australasia lost in the Challenge Round to the United States Davis Cup team 0–5 at home in Auckland.
-The team then reached the final in 1921 before again making the Challenge Round in 1922.
+In 1920, Australasia lost in the challenge round to the United States Davis Cup team 0–5 at home in Auckland.
+The team then reached the final in 1921 before again making the challenge round in 1922.
 The team lost 1–4 against the United States, away in New York City.
 This was the last ever tournament under the Australasia moniker before the nations began competing as separate entities.

 The fledgling years: 1923–1937

-In the first tournament as the stand alone Australia team, the side reached the Challenge Round, again losing 1–4 to the United States in New York City.
-The following year, Australia beat Japan 5–0 in the America Zone to qualify for the Inter-zonal final, where they defeated France 3–2 to set up another Challenge Round rematch against the USA for the third consecutive year.
+In the first tournament as the stand-alone Australia team, the side reached the challenge round, again losing 1–4 to the United States in New York City.
+The following year, Australia beat Japan 5–0 in the America Zone to qualify for the Inter-zonal final, where they defeated France 3–2 to set up another Challenge round rematch against the US for the third consecutive year.
 Unfortunately it wasn't meant to be for Australia, this time losing 0–5 in Philadelphia.
 France were able to enact revenge in 1925 when they defeated Australia 3–1 in the inter-zonal final.

 The following few years would prove to be a lean spell for Australia, as they were either absent from the competition or were knocked out in the early rounds until they returned to form in 1933.
 Beginning the tournament from the second round of the Europe Zone, they won three ties before losing to eventual champions, Great Britain in the Europe Zone final.
 They went one round further in 1934, losing 2–3 to the United States in the inter-zonal final.
-In 1936, Australia won three ties to set up a Challenge Round Final against Great Britain.
+In 1936, Australia won three ties to set up a Challenge round Final against Great Britain.
 Great Britain made use of the home ground advantage, winning 3–2 at the All England club in Wimbledon, London.
 1937 would see Australia lose 0–5 in the America Zone final to eventual champions, United States.
 However this would spark a period of significant dominance for Australia.